Arjun-SC31/data-512-homework_2/README.md

 	}
 ]

-Note: The above representation can be represented as a Pandas Dataframe using "orient = 'records'" argument when reading the json file using 'pandas.read_json'

 2. Issues with WikiMedia API timing out:

 Do not try to collect the ORES data for all the individual article_titles.